sausin/signere-sdk/README.md

 PINGTOKEN
 ```

-These keys are provided by Signere when you register yourself.
+These keys are provided by Signere when you register yourself with them.

+If you're using this package without Laravel, then the these variables need to be provided by an implementation of `Illuminate\Contracts\Config\Repository`.
+This is injected to the respective classes where required.

-# Usage
+## Usage

 To make API calls, appropriate headers need to be set to signere can verify your requests are authentic.
-This is automatically taken care of by the package.
+This is automatically taken care of by the `Header` class in this package.
+The specifications in Signere documentation for required headers in API calls have been used.

-## Access Control with Laravel
+### Access Control with Laravel

 If the package is used with Laravel, routes are automatically registered.
-Refer to the `routes/api.php` in this package to see what routes are allowed.
+Refer to the `routes/api.php` in this package to see all the available routes.

 The routes are split into four groups - `admin`, `user`, `guest` and `bidder`.
 Access control is made possible by the `Signere` class which can be setup in the `AppServiceProvider` of the application using this package.
-An eg. is shown below:
+An example is shown below:

 ```php
 Signere::auth(function ($request) {